 A talented General Manager has more opportunity to advance their career than any other time.
 Professionals can work their way to the top of the Hospitality Industry without needing an academic background.
 A Restaurant offers almost unlimited opportunities.
-Many people have moved from the Restaurant floor or Kitchen and moved all the way into a General Manger’s Job.
+Many people have moved from the Restaurant floor or Kitchen and moved all the way into a Restaurant Management or General Manger’s Job.

 But to do that you need to understand how to read a Job Advertisement.